-List of Chief Ministers of Indian States
+List of Chief Ministers of Indian States (2018-Latest)

 30. Tripura

+See Also: India Cabinet : List of ministers of India & their departments

 (Remember, this list is not updated.
-Please check government website for updated information and let us know about change in comment so we can update site in other day.)
+Please check government website for updated information and let us know about the change in the comment so we can update site on another day.)

-If you have liked this list and our work then please like this page on G+ and facebook.
+If you have liked this list and our work then please like this page on G+ and Facebook.